About

 In 2024, the ACE Initiative kicked off a slate of initial projects, including:

-• Training on the structure and economics of the global music industry to one of Nigeria’s key regulatory bodies
+• Training on the structure and economics of the global music industry and licensing agreements with regulatory bodies on the continent

-• Chairing of the panel on “The Power of Africa’s Soft Power: The Arts, Film, Fashion, and Afrobeats - Mapping New Frontiers for the Creative Sector” at the Harvard University’s inaugural Africa Alive!
+• Panel on “The Power of Africa’s Soft Power: The Arts, Film, Fashion, and Afrobeats - Mapping New Frontiers for the Creative Sector” at the Harvard University’s inaugural Africa Alive!
 2024 reunion of African alumni

 • Co-producing the Africa Alive!
 2024 Closing Gala featuring a Yemi Alade performance